 Your legal process for obtaining compensation after the motorcycle accident will depend on the insurance status of everyone involved in the accident.
 Because of the complicated nature of insurance law in Kentucky, hiring a lawyer to support you in the aftermath of your accident is crucial.

-The following include some of the ways in which an attorney from Minner Vines Moncus Injury Lawyers can help you:
+The following include some of the ways in which an attorney from Minner Vines Injury Lawyers, PLLC can help you:

 - Answering questions about how the accident happened, what caused it, and who is at fault.
 Even though you were involved in the accident, it may be unclear to you what happened, especially if you were seriously injured and you were immediately taken to the hospital.
 Your attorney will work with investigators and law enforcement to determine what happened and who is at fault for the accident.
 This can include reviewing police reports, looking at medical records, and speaking with witnesses.